digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 You've now got a working admin-dashboard up and running.

+You'll initially be prompted to create a first user.
+Do that and then...

 ### Longer story

 This guide now continues on, explaining the system and progressively helping you add features as you go.